bloxbean/metadata-indexer/README.md

 both core or derive events and do your custom processing.
 Please check ``CustomMetadataProcessor`` class for an example.

+### Rollback Handling
+If you are using default storage implementation or a custom storage by extending default Metadata storage, Yaci Store will automatically handle rollbacks.

+But if you have your own custom processor or different storage implementation using separate database/table, you need to handle rollbacks in your custom processor by listening to ``RollbackEvent``.

 ### Build and Run

 #### Prerequisites